Lingo (American game show): 2023 version

 The two winning teams advance to "Lingo Showdown" to compete for the episode's jackpot, which consists of $50,000 and the total scores of both teams in the main game.
-Each team attempts to solve as many words as they can in two minutes, alternating between five- and six-letter words worth 5 and 10 points respectively.
-The team who won more money in their match is given the option to either pass or play first.
+Each team attempts to solve as many words as they can in two minutes.
+In season one, words alternated between five-letter words worth 5 points each and six-letter words worth 10 points each; in season two, all words are five letters and score 1 point.
+The team who won more money in their match decides who goes first.
 Teams can pass on words as often as needed.
-If the team gives an invalid guess on a word, the word in play is thrown out, and a new word is played.
+If the team gives an invalid guess on a word, the word in play is removed, and a new word is played.
 The team that scores more points wins the jackpot.
+If the Lingo Showdown ends in a tie, one more 12-letter Super Lingo word is played to break the tie.
+In season two, teams who win the Lingo Showdown are invited to appear on the next show as returning champions.